PandaGears/PHP-Rush00/README.md

  - [x] Payment Options Page (its just a link to paypal for now)

 May come back sometime to improve it
+Also if anyone asks about my commit message, somebody didnt believe me when I said we had to make an e-commerce site in two days, so the commit is to commemorate that the project is proof that I did.